-Copyright © 2013 Symantec Corporation.
+Copyright © 2017 Veritas Technologies LLC.
 All rights reserved.

-Symantec, the Symantec Logo, the Checkmark Logo, Veritas, and NetBackup are trademarks or registered trademarks of Symantec Corporation or its affiliates in the U.S. and other countries.
+Veritas, Veritas Logo, and NetBackup are trademarks or registered trademarks of Veritas Technologies LLC or its affiliates in the U.S. and other countries.
 Other names may be trademarks of their respective owners.

-This Symantec product may contain third party software for which Symantec is required to provide attribution to the third party ("Third Party Programs").
+This product may contain third party software for which Veritas is required to provide attribution to the third party ("Third Party Programs").
 Some of the Third Party Programs are available under open source or free software licenses.
 The License Agreement accompanying the Software does not alter any rights or obligations you may have under those open source or free software licenses.
-Please see the Third Party Legal Notice Appendix to this Documentation or TPIP ReadMe File accompanying this Symantec product for more information on the Third Party Programs.
+Refer to the third party legal notices document accompanying this Veritas product or available at: